 RESULTS

 After conducting the two experiments and collecting the related data, in case the route is known, the following results were obtained.

-It can be observed first of all, by observing the time taken by the kart in each scenario to reach the finish line.
-In this comparison, the time obtained by a real person, karting through the Random Forrest and Decision Tree algorithm after five repetitions, was taken into account, taking into account only the best time.
-The accuracy obtained after testing the algorithms used was about 83 percent in both cases.
+In Table 1 it can be seen the times obtained for collecting the 3 checkpoints in the various implementations).
+In this comparison, the time obtained by a real person, karting through the Random Forrest and Decision Tree algorithm after five repetitions.
+The accuracy obtained after testing the algorithms used was about 83 percent was obtained compared to the decision taken by the human in both cases.

-The accuracy of the pre

 As can be seen in Fig. 1, the differences between the three scenarios do not exist.
 This is also because the circuit is quite simple, with an oval configuration, similar to those in the NASCAR.

 For the reinforcement learning part, the time taken is not close to that of the other algorithms, because the kart learns from scratch how to behave, compared to other algorithms in which the kart makes a decision similar to that of the person in a similar situation.
-After running the reinforcement learning for 9 hours, aproximately 540 episodes were done.
-The agent managed to complete de goal in a couple of them.
+After running the reinforcement learning for 9 hours, approximately 540 episodes were done.
+The agent managed to complete the goal in a couple of them.

-Table 1

-Human vs Decision Tree vs Random Forrest